Code-Institute-Submissions/sdaly-ie-project_2/README.md

 | Safari                     | Tested: works |
 | DuckDuckGo                 | Tested: works |

+_Note: The scope of testing encompassed the webpage loading and displaying its intended layout and content correctly; links functioned correctly; embedded video operates correctly; game and reset operate correctly (including displaying the correct results)_

 <br>

 >#### __3. High level summary on bugs and issues encountered:__